UIKit0/kairos/README.markdown

 to easily debug from an ide (eclipse or idea), put some breakpoints and so on...

 TO BE CONTINUED:
+Eclipse plugin for scala: Help->Install New software->Add... and in Location enter http://download.scala-ide.org/releases-29/stable/site
 http://stackoverflow.com/questions/8104363/run-sbt-project-in-debug-mode-with-a-custom-configuration
 http://blog.morroni.com/
 http://java.dzone.com/articles/liftweb-setup-10-minutes-ide